What to expect from a U-Pack rental trailer

 And with U-Pack, you pay only for the space you use.
 So if you're moving a small home and won't come close to filling a 28-foot rental trailer, no problem; just pay for the space you use.
 If you're moving a large home and feel certain you'll fill the entire rental trailer (plus some), that's perfectly fine too.
 More space is always available.

 The rental trailer comes to you completely empty, equipped with a loading ramp and a secure divider wall (designed to separate your shipment from any palletized, boxed or crated commercial goods moving in the same direction).
 Because U-Pack moves only one household goods shipment per rental trailer, you don't have to worry about your belongings being unloaded or transferred – a perk U-Pack customers love!

-How much will fit into an the rental trailer?
+How much will the rental trailer hold?

-How much weight can a moving trailer hold?
+How much weight can it hold?

-Your rental trailer should be parked on pavement or hard packed gravel rather than soft earth or grassy areas.
+It should be parked on pavement or hard packed gravel rather than soft earth or grassy areas.
 And as long as the parking is safe and legal, the driver will park it where you want it.
 Keep in mind that some areas require parking permits, so make certain to contact your HOA, apartment manager, city offices, etc., before moving day to make arrangements.

 How do I load the rental trailer?

 If you've checked out U-Pack's packing tips and loading tips, you know that items that are loaded securely and tied down inside the rental trailer travel much more safely.
 To help prevent shifting in transit, you may nail blocks and braces to the trailer floor throughout the loading process.
 You can also use screwable hooks and eyes to assist in tying your shipment down.
 Many rental trailers are also equipped with logistics tracking that runs from floor to ceiling and offers multiple anchor points for tying down your shipment with ropes or ratchet straps.
 These types of trailers may be requested with the origin terminal, but they are not guaranteed.